 Once the running thread cedes control using NutThreadYield, its state becomes READY, and BTnut transfers control to another ready-to-run thread - the one with the highest priority.
-If all other ready-to-run threads have a lower or at most equal priority, control is returned to the yielding thread immediately (otherwise some unknown time later).
+If all other ready-to-run threads have a lower priority, control is returned to the yielding thread immediately (otherwise some unknown time later).
 Multiple threads with the same priority are executed in FIFO order.